linode/docs/docs/uptime/logs/use-logrotate-to-manage-log-files.md

     mail <username@example.com>
     ~~~

-Your system will need a functioning [MTA](/docs/email/) to be able to send email.
+Your system will need a functioning [Mail Transfer Agent](/docs/email/) to be able to send email.

 ## Configure Rotation Intervals